Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Results

 where we have introduced $\xi_j \coloneqq x_j - x^*_j$.
-For $\alpha=0$, we recover the case of only pairwise interactions, where $dV/dt = 0$ meaning the system follows neutral cycles around the equilibrium (Figure~\ref{fig:2}a) \cite{grilli_higher-order_2017}.
-When $\alpha>0$, we always get $dV/dt \leq 0$, which implies $\Vec{x}^*$ is a globally stable fixed point as demonstrated in Figure~\ref{fig:2}b.
+For $\alpha=0$, we recover the case of only pairwise interactions, where $dV/dt = 0$ meaning the system follows neutral cycles around the equilibrium (Fig.~\ref{fig:2}a).
+When $\alpha>0$, we always get $dV/dt \leq 0$, which implies $\Vec{x}^*$ is a unique and globally stable fixed point for any full-rank dominance matrix $H$ (Fig.~\ref{fig:2}b).
 Thus, there is a transition between these two regimes at $\alpha_c = 0$, where neutral-cycle oscillations give way to a stable fixed point.
-The eigenvalues of the Jacobian matrix at the equilibrium characterize this transition as a Hopf Bifurcation (Figure~\ref{fig:2}c).
+The eigenvalues of the Jacobian matrix at the equilibrium characterize this transition as a Hopf Bifurcation (Fig.~\ref{fig:2}c).

-To corroborate these analytical insights, we reproduce the system's dynamics with Monte Carlo simulations with an asynchronous update scheme.
-We find that extinctions can easily occur for $\alpha=0$ due to stochastic fluctuations (see inset in Figure~\ref{fig:2}d).
-Instead, when $\alpha > 0$, the system stabilizes around the predicted equilibrium.
-In the numerical simulations, the transition between these two regimes occurs smoothly as $\alpha$ increases.
-Nevertheless, the area covered by the trajectory decreases, and by $\alpha=0.1$, the system is already at the equilibrium (Figure~\ref{fig:2}d).
-Hence, a small proportion of higher-order interactions is enough to maintain coexistence for species with the same physiological rates.
+To corroborate these analytical predictions, we run Monte Carlo simulations of our system with well-mixed population of $g=3$ species and random initial conditions.
+During the simulations, extinctions can easily occur for $\alpha=0$ due to stochastic fluctuations (see inset in Fig.~\ref{fig:2}d).
+When $\alpha > 0$, the system stabilizes around the predicted equilibrium, which agrees with our theoretical derivations.
+In the simulations, the transition between these two regimes occurs smoothly as $\alpha$ increases.
+Nevertheless, the area covered by the trajectory decreases, and by $\alpha=0.1$, the system could be considered to have reached a fixed point (Fig.~\ref{fig:2}d).
+Hence, we do not need to lose pairwise interactions altogether to stabilize the dynamics: any proportion of higher-order interactions is enough to obtain the same effect.